SungHoHong2/Leetcode-Experiment/medium/Game_of_Life/README.md

                     # the current cell dies
                 # if the current cell is dead and the total number of neighbors are 3
                     # the current cell lives
+        # update the -1 and 2 to get the correct return value
         pass
 ```